 In connection with the initial public offering, each of HL's shareholders prior to its initial public offering (the "initial shareholders"), and each officer and director of HL, agreed to vote the ordinary shares ("initial shares") that were issued prior to HL's initial public offering, as well as any HL ordinary shares acquired in the aftermarket, in favor of the business combination proposals.
 The HL initial shareholders, officers, and directors have also indicated that they intend to vote their ordinary shares of HL in favor of all other proposals being presented by HL management at the meeting.
-As of $[\bullet]$ , 2020, the record date for the annual general meeting of shareholders, HL's initial shareholders, officers, and directors beneficially owned and were entitled to vote an aggregate of 1,375,000 initial shares.
+As of November 4, 2020, the record date for the annual general meeting of shareholders, HL's initial shareholders, officers, and directors beneficially owned and were entitled to vote an aggregate of 1,375,000 initial shares.
 The initial shares currently constitute approximately 20.96% of the outstanding HL ordinary shares.
-Accordingly, we would need approval from the holders of 1,905,377 shares, or approximately 29.04% of the outstanding HL ordinary shares.
+Accordingly, we would need approval from the holders of 1,904,179 shares, or approximately 29.03% of the outstanding HL ordinary shares, to approve the business combination proposals.